AdobeDocs/graphql-mesh-gateway/src/pages/gateway/create-mesh.md

 ## Update an existing mesh

 If you make any changes to your mesh file, such as adding [transforms], you must publish them before the changes will be reflected in your gateway.
+Additionally, if a source schema is modified, you must update your mesh to allow API Mesh to cache any changes.

 The following command will update the mesh in the selected workspace with the settings specified in the `update-mesh.json` file.

 ```bash
 aio api-mesh:update update-mesh.json